kegepet/ddns-updater/README.md

 failure-**l**imit | Specifies how often an update request can fail before the script quits trying.
 If and when all hosts specified in the configuration reach their respective limits, the script will exit.

 ## Installation
-You can just run **ddns-updater** from the commandline by typing `/path/to/ddns-updater -f /path/to/config-file`.
-This, however, causes **ddns-updater** to run the foreground, occupying your terminal window.
+You can just run **ddns-updater** from the command line by typing `/path/to/ddns-updater -f /path/to/config-file`.
+This, however, causes **ddns-updater** to run in the foreground, occupying your terminal window.
 Instead, you can send it to the background by adding a `&` to the end of the command, i.e. `/path/to/ddns-updater -f /path/to/config-file &`.

 If you want the script to continue running after you have logged out, you'll probably want to use the `nohup` command along with the `&` to prevent possible hangups caused by `someuser` logging in and out of the system.
 So:
 ```